Yixin-Shen-1218/Diary_For_Nonesense/README.md

 # Diary_For_Nonsense
-Record daily work completion, academic life and daydreams to increase a sense of accomplishment
+Record daily work completion, academic life and daydreams to increase a sense of accomplishment.